MaibornWolff/codecharta/gh-pages/_posts/dev-guide/2020-07-31-e2e-testing-with-puppeteer.md

 - Before accessing a selector, wait until it's available using `await page.waitForSelector(MY_SELECTOR)`
 - When clicking a button, use `expect(page).toClick(MY_SELECTOR, { timeout: 3000 })`.
 This function awaits the selector for 3s before throwing an error
-- After clicking a button or changing the state, use `waitForSelector()` to verify, that the new state is rendered before continueing
+- After clicking a button or changing the state, use `waitForSelector()` to verify, that the new state is rendered before continuing

 ## Most used functions